Monitor > PDF Reports > SaaS Application Usage

 You can generate this report on demand or you can schedule it to run on a daily, weekly, or monthly cadence.
 To schedule the report, see schedule reports for email delivery.

-On PA-200, PA-220, PA-220R and PA-500, the SaaS Application Usage report is not sent as a PDF attachment in the email.
+On PA-220 and PA-220R firewalls, the SaaS Application Usage report is not sent as a PDF attachment in the email.
 Instead, the email includes a link you use to open the report in a web browser.

 For more information on the report, see Manage Reporting.